briendeau/Artwork-API-Search/README.md

 # Artwork-API-Search
 Using 6 Web APIs to create a dynamic search list of artwork photos asynchronously.
-Using asynchronous fetching and promises techniques, pulling from 4 JSON data apis to generate select lists that change on event input.
+Using asynchronous fetching and promises techniques, pulling from 5 JSON data apis to generate select lists that change on event input.
+And an Image database API to pull images.
 Used advanced loop and array method techniques to implement DOM markup.
 Pulling images from a user database api, etc.